-- 4.1.2.1.
-A history of physical impairments that would preclude physically performing the exercise portion of a stress test; Or - 4.1.2.2.
-A history of prior proven ischemic cardiac events; Or - 4.1.2.3.
-Proven CAD by past SPECT or coronary catheterization; Or - 4.1.2.4.
-The member's ECG would prevent interpretation of a standard stress testing by being "uninterpretable" during the test, i.e., left bundle branch block (LBBB), paced rhythm, Wolf Parkinson White syndrome, left ventricular hypertrophy (LVH) with ST segment depression, or digoxin use. - 4.1.3.
-Assessing myocardial viability before referral for myocardial revascularization procedures.

-4.2.
-Non-Cardiac

-- 4.2.1.
-Brain tumors-to differentiate between lymphomas and infections such as toxoplasmosis particularly in the immunosuppressed, or recurrent tumor vs. radiation changes, when PET is not available. - 4.2.2.
-Liver hemangioma-using labeled red blood cells to further define lesions identified by other imaging modalities. - 4.2.3.
-Localization of abscess/infection/inflammation in soft tissues or cases of fever of unknown origin. - 4.2.4.
-Neuroendocrine tumors (e.g., adenomas, carcinoid, pheochromocytomas, neuroblastoma, vasoactive intestinal peptide [VIP] secreting tumors, thyroid carcinoma, adrenal gland tumors)-using a monoclonal antibody (OctreoScanTM [Covidien, Hazelwood, MO]) or I-131 meta-iodobenzyl-guanidine (MIBG). - 4.2.5.
-Parathyroid imaging, including SPECT-CT fusion with laboratory evidence of hyperparathyroidism, enlarged parathyroid gland, and parathyroid hyperplasia or suspected parathyroid adenoma or carcinoma - 4.2.6.
-Renal Dimercaptosuccinic acid (DMSA) scan to assess the status of kidney for scarring and function. - 4.2.7.
-Diagnosing pulmonary embolism (by means of SPECT ventilation/perfusion scintigraphy); - 4.2.8.
-Distinguishing Parkinson's disease from essential tremor - 4.2.9.
-Lymphoma, to distinguish tumor from necrosis - 4.2.10.
-Pre-surgical ictal detection of seizure focus in members with epilepsy (in place of positron emission tomography (PET)). - 4.2.11.
-Bone and joint conditions, to differentiate between infectious, neoplastic, avascular, or traumatic processes - 5.
-SPECT scans are considered not medically necessary for the evaluation or management of cerebrovascular accident (CVA, stroke), subarachnoid hemorrhage, or transient ischemic attack. - 6.
-SPECT is considered experimental/investigational and not medically necessary for all other non-cardiac indications, including any of the following, because its diagnostic value has not been established in the peer-reviewed medical literature in these situations. - 6.1.
-Diagnosis or assessment of members with attention deficit/hyperactivity disorder: Or
+- 4.1.1.
+Diagnosis of coronary artery disease (CAD) with abnormal resting electrocardiogram (ECG) and restricted exercise intolerance - 4.1.2.
+Assessment of prognosis in members with CAD with impediments or contraindications to non-nuclear stress testing according to American College of Cardiology (ACC) guidelines include any of the following: - A history of physical impairments that would preclude physically performing the exercise portion of a stress test - A history of prior proven ischemic cardiac events - Proven CAD by past SPECT or coronary catheterization - When ECG would prevent interpretation of a standard stress testing by being "uninterpretable" during the test, i.e., left bundle branch block (LBBB), paced rhythm, Wolf Parkinson White syndrome, left ventricular hypertrophy (LVH) with ST segment depression, or digoxin use - A history of congestive heart failure with history of re-vascularization.
+Repeat nuclear imaging as frequently as annually may be medically necessary - 4.1.3.
+Assessment of myocardial viability before referral for revascularization - 4.2.
+Non-Cardiac - 4.2.1 Brain tumors: to differentiate between lymphomas and infections such as toxoplasmosis particularly in the immunosuppressed, or recurrent tumor vs. radiation changes, when PET is not available - 4.2.2 Liver hemangioma: using labeled red blood cells to further define lesions identified by other imaging modalities - 4.2.3 Localization of abscess/infection/inflammation in soft tissues or cases of fever of unknown origin - 4.2.4 Neuroendocrine tumors (e.g., adenomas, carcinoid, pheochromocytomas, neuroblastoma, vasoactive intestinal peptide [VIP] secreting tumors, thyroid carcinoma, adrenal gland tumors): using a monoclonal antibody (OctreoScan[TM] [Covidien, Hazelwood, MO]) or I-131 meta-iodobenzyl-guanidine (MIBG) - 4.2.5 Parathyroid imaging, including SPECT-CT fusion with laboratory evidence of hyperparathyroidism, enlarged parathyroid gland, and parathyroid hyperplasia or suspected parathyroid adenoma or carcinoma - 4.2.6 Renal: Dimercaptosuccinic acid (DMSA) scan to assess the status of kidney for scarring and function - 4.2.7 Diagnosing pulmonary embolism (by means of SPECT ventilation/perfusion scintigraphy) - 4.2.8 Distinguishing Parkinson's disease from essential tremor - 4.2.9 Lymphoma: to distinguish tumor from necrosis - 4.2.10 Pre-surgical ictal detection of seizure focus in members with epilepsy (in place of positron emission tomography (PET)) - 4.2.11 Bone and joint conditions, to differentiate between infectious, neoplastic, avascular, or traumatic processes, including spondylolysis and stress fractures not visible from x-ray